Take Action: The Alice Cogswell Anne Sullivan Macy Act

 Originally enacted by Congress in 1975, and most recently reauthorized in 2004, IDEA ensures that children with disabilities receive to educational opportunities in the public school system at no additional cost to parents.

 IDEA is expected to come up for reauthorization soon, giving us an opportunity to strengthen current law.
-While IDEA has been successful at mainstreaming students with disabilities in America's public schools, the law must be significantly enhanced so that students with vision or hearing loss can receive the public education that meets their unique learning needs and maximizes their potential.
+While IDEA has been successful at mainstreaming students with disabilities in America's public schools, the law must be significantly enhanced so that students who are deaf or hard of hearing, deafblind, blind, or visually impaired can receive the public education that meets their unique learning needs and maximizes their potential.
 If enacted, the Cogswell-Macy Act would vastly improve educational and lifelong employment and independence outcomes for these students.

 Toward Improved Education for All Students